AndreyM0zhaev/AndreyM0zhaev/README.md

 # ***About me***
+Hi all.
+My name is Andrey and I am a quality assurance engineer.
+I like my job, find bugs, improve software and be useful.
 <!--
 **AndreyM0zhaev/AndreyM0zhaev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.